By Susan Ciancio

 Each month, the children did as Mary asked.
 They returned to the spot where she appeared and talked and prayed with her.
 She told them secrets about the world, helped them understand the evils of sin, and showed them a vision of hell.
 On October 13, 1917, tens of thousands of people gathered and witnessed the most amazing miracle in the sky.

 This is a great time for families to discuss the significance of Mary and how we can all look to her as our spiritual mother.
-Although we have not yet seen Fatima, it looks like an amazing movie to share with your family.
 The love of Mary and her Son is exactly what the world needs right now.
-We can’t wait!

 1. Read about the apparitions at Fatima on EWTN’s 100 years of Fatima website.

-It’s important to have at least a little bit of background knowledge about what happened at Fatima before you watch the movie.
+All Catholics should know what happened at Fatima.
+And, if you’re going to watch the movie, it’s important to have a little bit of background knowledge about what happened at Fatima.
 This site has a lot of details so you can learn more and teach your children, no matter what ages.

 2. Read our blog about Jacinta and Francisco Marto, who were canonized in 2017.